-A Non-Resident Holder will not be subject to tax under the Tax Act in respect of any capital gain realized by such Non-Resident Holder on a disposition of the Common Shares, nor will capital losses arising from the disposition be recognized under the Tax Act, unless the Common Shares constitute "taxable Canadian property" (as defined in the Tax Act) of the Non-Resident Holder at the time of disposition and the Non-Resident Holder is not entitled to relief under an applicable income tax treaty or convention.
-As long as the shares are then listed on a "designated stock exchange" (as defined in the Tax Act) (which currently includes the TSX and the NYSE American) at the time of disposition or deemed disposition, the Common Shares generally will not constitute taxable Canadian property of a Non-Resident Holder, unless (a) at any time during the 60-month period immediately preceding the disposition the following two conditions are met concurrently: (i) one or any combination of (A) the Non-Resident Holder, (B) persons not dealing at arm's length with such Non-Resident Holder, (C) partnerships in which the Non-Resident Holder or a person described in (B) holds a membership interest directly or indirectly through one or more partnerships, owned 25% or more of the issued shares of any class or series of shares of the capital stock of the Company; and (ii) more than 50% of the fair market value of the Common Shares was derived, directly or indirectly, from one or any combination of real or immovable property situated in Canada, "Canadian resource properties" (as defined in the Tax Act), "timber resource properties" (as defined in the Tax Act) or options in, or interests in, or for civil law rights in, such properties, whether or not the property exists, or (b) the Common Shares are otherwise deemed to be taxable Canadian property pursuant to certain circumstances prescribed in the Tax Act.
+A U.S. Holder will not be subject to tax under the Tax Act in respect of any capital gain realized by such U.S. Holder on a disposition of the Common Shares, nor will capital losses arising from the disposition be recognized under the Tax Act, unless the Common Shares constitute "taxable Canadian property" (as defined in the Tax Act) of the U.S. Holder at the time of disposition and the U.S. Holder is not entitled to relief under the Convention.

+Generally, as long as the Common Shares are then listed on a "designated stock exchange" (as defined in the Tax Act and which currently includes the TSX and the NYSE American) at the time of disposition or deemed disposition, the Common Shares will not constitute taxable Canadian property of a U.S. Holder, unless at any time during the 60-month period immediately preceding the disposition the following two conditions are met concurrently: (a) the U.S. Holder, persons with whom the U.S. Holder does not deal at arm's length, partnerships whose members include, either directly or indirectly through one or more partnerships, the U.S. Holder or persons with whom the U.S. Holder of the company, and (b) more than 50% of the fair market value of the Common Shares was derived, directly or indirectly, from one or any combination of real or immovable property situated in Canada, "Canadian resource properties", "timber resource properties" (each as defined in the Tax Act), and options in respect of or interests in, or ,for civil law, rights in, any such properties (whether or not the property exists).
+Notwithstanding the foregoing, the Common Shares may also be deemed to be taxable Canadian property of a U.S. Holder pursuant to other circumstances prescribed in the Tax Act.